iiasa/message-ix-models/doc/distrib/unicc.rst

 sure why the ``source /opt/apps/lmod/8.7/init/bash`` line is there, but ICT included that in an email to me when I was asking for help.

-NOTE ON MEMORY: If this is not specified, the default amount of memory that gets assigned to the job is 2GB.
-I think more CPUs per job could also be requested instead, which would also give more memory (2 GB times the number of CPUs).
-But instead, just request more memory.
-This is IMPORTANT because a job with 8GB of memory failed during the reporting because it requires a lot of memory.

 To submit the job, run the following (assuming you are in the folder where ``job.do`` is located):